 In the leather bag industry women mostly work either in the assembling unit or the checking and packing department.
 Mapletree wants to give women a chance to do more than that, and therefore they are running an internal program to train women workers to become production leaders as well as craftswoman to work on their industrial sewing machines.
 Right now they have 4 women who are craftswoman and can make a complete bag on their own.
-It’s Prithiijit’s dream to have a women-led factory by 2021.
+It’s Prithiijit’s dream to have a women-led factory one day.

 Mapletree tries to further engage it’s team by organising HR-led initiatives such as an Annual Picnic , Annual Health Check Up, Diwali Celebrations, Vishwakarma Puja Celebrations (which Jessica and Leonie joined in September 2019), Carrom Championship and Happy Thanks Giving.

 “We want to see freedom prosper in our communities, with every person having a chance to not only feed and clothe themselves but ultimately reach their full potential.“

 Freeset Global is an organization that provides alternative employment opportunities for women who are working in the sex industry.
 At Freeset they find hope for a brighter future and the means to make it a reality.